Evolution systems: A framework for studying generic mathematical structures: Generic evolutions

 is commutative. \end{df}

+It is worth noticing that the word \textit{local} in the definition above refers to the domain object $A$ being finite.
 It might seem more natural to define the amalgamation property for all transitions, not restricting to finite objects.
-On the other hand, the TAP is relevant for the existence of a generic evolution and it generally does not imply the amalgamation property at arbitrary objects (even though in most of the natural examples the amalgamation property holds everywhere).
+The local transition amalgamation property is relevant for the existence of a generic evolution, yet it generally does not imply the amalgamation property for arbitrary objects.
+While it holds true in most natural examples, this is not true in general.
+Nonetheless, throughout this work we will focus purely on the local transition amalgamation property.
+Consequently, we will no longer include the term \textit{local} and will use the acronym TAP instead of lTAP. \pustka{cex: grupy skonczone, amalgamacja dziala - ich granice to grupy lokalnie skonczone, amalgamacja nie dziala, see neumann and neumann}

 The next simple lemma is actually quite important.